Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Weapons Table B](/HeroSystem6eHeroic/images/weapons.png)

-With the Weapon Worksheet open, begin by entering a weapon's base damage (the shield works the same way).
+With the Weapon Worksheet open, begin by entering a weapon's base damage.
 HS6eH will attempt to translate entered damage to a valid HERO damage dice string, meaning some combination of xd6, +d3, +1, and -1 for killing damage and xd6 and +d3 for normal damage (*Damage Type* of *Normal* or *Power*).
 The resulting dice string will appear on the right under "Results."

 > [!TIP]
 > A weapon with damage type *power* will use the violet power template for attack rolls and damage.
 Potentially useful for special weapons or weapon-like adjustment powers.